-a) Prudential and treasury indicators and treasury strategy (this report) - The first, and most important report is forward looking and covers:
+a) Prudential and treasury indicators and treasury strategy (this document)

-- capital plans (including prudential indicators) - a Minimum Revenue Provision (MRP) policy (how residual capital expenditure is charged to revenue over time) - the Treasury Management Strategy (how the investments and borrowings are to be organised), including treasury indicators - an Investment Strategy (the parameters on how investments are to be managed)
+- The first, and most important report is forward looking and covers: - capital plans (including Prudential Indicators) - a Minimum Revenue Provision (MRP) policy (how residual capital expenditure is charged to revenue over time) - the Treasury Management Strategy (how the investments and borrowings are to be organised), including treasury indicators

-b) A mid-year treasury management report - This is primarily a progress report and will update members on the capital position, amending prudential indicators as necessary, and whether any policies require revision.
-In addition, S&R Committee will receive quarterly update reports.

-c) An annual treasury report - This is a backward-looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.
+- an Annual Investment Strategy (the parameters on how investments are to be managed) - b) A mid-year treasury management report This is primarily a progress report and will update members on the capital position, amending prudential indicators as necessary, and whether any policies require revision. - c) An annual treasury report This is a backward-looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.